DiantArts/CodingStyle/README.md

 overload operators only if their meaning is obvious and consistent with the built-in operators.
 For example, `|` operator stands for bitwise- or logical-or, not shell-style pipe.

-Data members should be defined as `private` unless they are constants.
+Data members must be defined as `private` unless they are constants.

 Not classed yet : Function